RealCyGuy/iwanttocountfromone.js/README.md

 # iWantToCountFromOne.js

-*A lightweight (~10kb minfied), dependency-free, javascript library so you can count from 1.*
+*A lightweight? (~20kb minfied), dependency-free, javascript library so you can count from 1.*

 ## Installation